MossabMilha/OM-VaultChain/README.md

 - **blockchain-service:** provides owner + file ID (fileId)
 - **access-control-service:** can display files accessible by user
 - **frontend:** lists user's files, metadata, history

+> **💾 Storage Architecture:** All human-readable metadata is stored off-chain in MongoDB/PostgreSQL.
+Critical hashes and permissions are stored on-chain for immutability.

 ---